paramrathour/blog/pages/_posts/2026-05-17-coding-theory.md

 > This shouldn't be confused with the popular term with the same name 'coding' which means writing a computer program i.e., instructions for a computer.
 {: .prompt-warning}

-Now, let's back to the problem.
+Now, let's get back to the problem.
 ### Attempt 3 (Frequency Analysis)
 This discovery is great and as a result you want to send $$\textrm{I LOVE CODING THEORY}$$ next, well guess what, it turns out to be $$206$$ blinks, too long :(